Epic Games wins partial victory in Australian court against Google and Apple

-MELBOURNE, Australia — (AP) — Epic Games, the company behind the popular online game Fortnite, won a partial victory in an Australian court in U.S. billionaire chief executive Tim Sweeney's claim that Google and Apple engaged in anti-competitive conduct in running their app stores.
+MELBOURNE, Australia — (AP) — Epic Games, the company behind the popular online game Fortnite, on Tuesday won a partial victory in an Australian court.
+The case was brought by U.S. billionaire chief executive Tim Sweeney, who claimed that Google and Apple engaged in anti-competitive conduct in running their app stores.

-Federal Court Justice Jonathan Beach on Tuesday upheld key parts of Epic’s claim that the tech giants breached Australian competition laws by misusing their market power against app developers and using restrictive trade practices.
+Federal Court Justice Jonathan Beach upheld key parts of Epic’s claim that the tech giants breached Australian competition laws by misusing their market power against app developers and using restrictive trade practices.

 Google and Apple 's dominance of the app market had the effect of substantially lessening competition and breached Australian law, Beach found.